Find Grad Schools

 • Performer

-In 2016, there was an estimated number of 63,800 jobs in the United States for Actor.
+There were about 63,800 jobs for Actor in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Actor by 2026.
-There will be an estimated 7,400 positions for Actor per year.
+Due to new job openings and attrition, there will be an average of 7,400 job openings in this field each year.

 undefined